Dask on Coiled

 callset_snps = zarr.open_consolidated(store=store)

-gt = callset_snps['2R/calldata/GT']
+gt = callset_snps["2R/calldata/GT"]

 gt_da = da.from_zarr(gt)